-Option Description

--t EncryptionType The type of encryption to use: Basic
+Option Description -t EncryptionType The type of encryption to use: • Basic • AES

-• AES

-Option Description

-For example: -tAES

-Note: AES is more secure than basic encryption.

--oKeyFile AES encryption requires a key file.
+Option Description For example: -tAES NOTE: AES is more secure than basic encryption. -oKeyFile AES encryption requires a key file.
 This option specifies the path and file name of a key file.
 The key file must contain 64 hexadecimal characters.
-For example: -oKeyFile=./key.ky

--cFILE - sSECTION - pPARAMETER (Optional) You can use these options to write the password directly into a configuration file.
-You must specify all three options. -c.
+For example: -oKeyFile=./key.ky -cFILE - sSECTION - (Optional) You can use these options to write the password directly into a configuration file.
+You must specify all three options.
+PPARAMETER -c.
 The configuration file in which to write the encrypted password. -s.
 The name of the section in the configuration file in which to write the password. -p.
 The name of the parameter in which to write the encrypted password.
-For example: -c./Config.cfg -sMyTask -pPassword

-PasswordString The password to encrypt.
+For example: -c./Config.cfg -sMyTask -pPassword PasswordString The password to encrypt.

-1 433WOI 43CI LIIG The passing to one ypt.